andreic94/if-prometheus-importer/README.md

 * `InputValidationError` if the input parameters are wrong.

 ## Demo manifest file
-Here is a demo manifest file for running the `prometheus-importer` plugin:
+Here is a demo manifest file for running only the `prometheus-importer` plugin:
 ```yaml
 name: plugin-demo-link
 description: loads plugin